The Robot is an execution agent, meaning that you have to provide it with the automation projects you want it to run.

 %USERPROFILE%\.nuget\Packages folder and all other dependencies (activities), and then starts the execution.

-The UiPath Robot tray displays, in the Available Processes section, the automation projects that are stored as follows:
+The Robot Tray or Agent Desktop displays, in the Available Processes section, the automation projects that are stored as follows:

 - in both the